Data-Drop-Ins/data_management/intro-to-zotero.md

 ## Citations Using Zotero

-Zotero also has a plugin for word processors.
-For this example, we will use Microsoft Word, but you can also use Zotero with other open source word processors, such as LibreOffice: https://www.zotero.org/support/word_processor_integration
+Zotero also has a [plugin](https://www.zotero.org/support/word_processor_integration) for word processors.
+For this example, we will use Microsoft Word, but you can also use Zotero with other open source word processors, such as LibreOffice.

 Ensure that you have installed the plugin for Word on your device and open a new Word document.